jimidarke/ledSignController/README.md

 ### Message Format

-The LED sign accepts commands in JSON format only.
+The LED sign accepts commands in JSON format only, which can be sent via both MQTT and REST API.

-General structure:
+#### JSON Message Structure

 ```json
 {
   "type": "normal|priority|clear|reset|options",